-FAQ Answered by True Focus
+FAQ Answered by True Focus Hypnotherapy

 Hypnosis is a very relaxing enjoyable state very similar to the feeling when you are laying in bed in the morning drowsing.
+See my post What is Hypnosis

 Yes.
 It is 100% safe, natural part of human experience.
 Always protected by our subconscious, trance is part of every day life (have you ever daydreamed?).
 We are already proficient in its use, we simply don’t recognise it.

-Just about everyone, if they choose to and are able to concentrate on the directions of the therapist.
+Everyone can be hypnotised if they choose to and are able to concentrate on the directions of the therapist.

 Strength of will plays no part in the process.